npg70/galbreath-old/people/galbreath-peter-1749.md

 ---
 ***Peter Galbreath***, son of *[David Galbreath](galbreath-david-1718.md)* and *Isabella Watson*, baptized at Campbeltown 5 Apr 1749.

-Family is listed as living in  Kilchousland, Laggan according to the 1792 Census[^1792]
+Family is listed as living in Laggan in the Parish of Kilchousland according to the 1792 Census[^1792]

 Children of Peter and Agnes (McMurchy) Galbreath: